Automated Adaptation Strategies for Stream Learning: Algorithms

 Assuming weights vector $\boldsymbol{w}=\{w_1,...,w_I\}$ for respective predictors in $S$, the sum of the weights of predictors which voted for label $c_j$ is $z_j=\sum\limits_{i=1}^{I}w_i a_{i,j}$.
 The final prediction is\footnote{This definition is adapted from \citep{Kuncheva2004a}.}:

-bDWM starts with a single expert and can be adapted using an arbitrary sequence of 8 possible AMs (including no adaptation) given below.

-\textbf{DAM0} (No adaptation).
+An adaptive model based on bDWM starts with a single expert and can be adapted using an arbitrary sequence of 8 possible AMs (including no adaptation) given below. \begin{itemize} \item \textbf{DAM0} (No adaptation).
 No changes are applied to the predictive model, corresponding to $\emptyset$.
-This AM will be denoted as DAM0.

-\textbf{DAM1} (Batch Learning).
+\item \textbf{DAM1} (Batch learning).
 After the arrival of the batch $\boldsymbol{\mathcal{V}}_t$ at time $t$ each expert is updated with it.
-This AM will be denoted as DAM1.

-\textbf{DAM2} (Weights Update and Experts Pruning).
+\item \textbf{DAM2} (Weights update and experts pruning).
 Weights of experts are updated using following rule:

 where $w_i^{t}$ is the weight of the $i$-th expert at time $t$, and $u_i^t$ is its accuracy on the batch $\boldsymbol{\mathcal{V}}_t$.
 The weights of all experts in ensemble are then normalized and the experts with a weight less than a defined threshold $\eta$ are removed.
 It should be noted that the choice of factor $e^{u_i^t}$ is inspired by \citet{Herbster1998}, although due to different algorithm settings, the theory developed there is not readily applicable to our scenario.
 Weights update is different to the original DWM, which uses an arbitrary factor $\beta<1$ to decrease the weights of misclassifying experts.
-This AM will be denoted as DAM2.

-\textbf{DAM3} (Creation of a New Expert).
+\item \textbf{DAM3} (Creation of a new expert).
 New expert is created from the batch $\boldsymbol{\mathcal{V}}_t$ and is given a weight of 1.
-This AM will be denoted as DAM3.